mfitz/clocktwerk/README.md

 in order to allow Clocktwerk to authenticate to Twitter.

-The OAuth credentials Clocktwerk uses are pulled from a twitter4.properties file on the Java classpath.
+The OAuth credentials Clocktwerk uses are read from a twitter4.properties file on the Java classpath.
 Clocktwerk includes a tool to generate this file for you.
 Once you have built a distro and unpacked it to your